 What Does It Cost?

 DMPs come with fees, such as initial charges and monthly maintenance fees.
-For instance, the nonprofit agency GreenPath Debt Solutions charges a setup fee of $50 and an average monthly fee of $36.
+For instance, the nonprofit agency GreenPath Debt Solutions charges a setup fee of $50 or less and a monthly fee of $75 or less.
 (Your monthly payment depends upon the size of your debts and number of creditors involved in the plan).
 These fees can’t legally be collected until you’ve made at least one payment to a participating creditor.

 Benefits and Drawbacks